laxmen18/NRT/README.md

 - The FAISS index will be saved in a local file path in pickle format for future use.

-- One can now ask a question and get the answer based on those news articles
+- User can now ask a question and get the answer based on those news articles

-- In video tutorial, we used following news articles
+- In video project, we used following news articles

   - https://www.moneycontrol.com/news/business/tata-motors-mahindra-gain-certificates-for-production-linked-payouts-11281691.html
   - https://www.moneycontrol.com/news/business/tata-motors-launches-punch-icng-price-starts-at-rs-7-1-lakh-11098751.html